United States Department of Agriculture: New Deal era

-By 1933 the department was well established in Washington and very well known in rural America.
+By the year 1933, the department was well established in Washington and very well known in rural America.
 In the agricultural field the picture was different.
 Statisticians created a comprehensive data-gathering arm in the Division of Crop and Livestock Estimates.
 Secretary Henry Wallace, a statistician, further strengthened the expertise by introducing sampling techniques.
 Professional economists ran a strong Bureau of Agricultural Economics.
 Most important was the agricultural experiment station system, a network of state partners in the land-grant colleges, which in turn operated a large field service in direct contact with farmers in practically every rural county.
 The department worked smoothly with a nationwide, well-organized pressure group, the American Farm Bureau Federation.
 It represented the largest commercial growers before Congress.

 As late as the Great Depression, farm work occupied a fourth of Americans.
 Indeed, many young people who moved to the cities in the prosperous 1920s returned to the family farm after the depression caused unemployment after 1929.
 The USDA helped ensure that food continued to be produced and distributed to those who needed it, assisted with loans for small landowners, and provided technical advice.
 Its Bureau of Home Economics, established in 1923, published shopping advice and recipes to stretch family budgets and make food go farther.
+In the late 1940s, the Pollinating Insect Research unit was established as a part of the alfalfa seed production unit to study bees and other pollinators to improve pollination management.

 Modern times

-It was revealed on August 27, 2018, that the U.S. Department of Agriculture would be providing U.S. farmers with a farm aid package, which will total $4.7 billion in direct payments to American farmers.
-This package is meant to offset the losses farmers are expected to incur from retaliatory tariffs placed on American exports during the Trump tariffs.
+On August 27, 2018, the USDA announced it would be providing U.S. farmers with a farm aid package totaling $4.7 billion in direct payments to American farmers.

 On 7 February 2022, the USDA announced the Partnerships for Climate-Smart Commodities, a $1 billion program that will test and verify the benefits of climate-friendly agricultural practices.

 In October 2022, the USDA announced a $1.3 billion debt relief program for about 36,000 farmers who had fallen behind on loan payments or facing foreclosures.
 The provisions in the Inflation Reduction Act of 2022 set aside $3.1 billion to help such farmers with high-risk operations caused by USDA-backed loans.

-Organization and component staff level
+In February 2025, the Trump administration fired multiple probationary employees in the USDA, including multiple researchers in the post-doctoral research fellowship in the Agricultural Research Service, a division dedicated to using science to protect the nation's food supply.
+The USDA said in a statement on February 14, 2025 that it is implementing "an aggressive plan to optimize its workforce by eliminating positions that are no longer necessary."
+However, a few days later they made another statement stating they had fired people in "several positions supporting" highly pathogenic avian influenza, and was "working to swiftly rectify the situation and rescind" the termination letters given to these people.

+In March 2025, the USDA cut two federal programs that provided about $1 billion in funding to schools and food banks to buy food directly from local farms, ranchers and producers.